thesurlydev/darkdev/README.md

 # darkdev

-A development tool written in Rust that provides real-time monitoring and automated actions for multiple projects.
-It enables fast feedback loops without manual intervention by watching your projects and executing configured commands when changes are detected.
+A development toolkit written in Rust that provides real-time monitoring and project management capabilities.
+It consists of two main components:

+- `ddw` (DarkDev Watch): A file watcher that monitors multiple projects and executes commands when changes are detected
+- `ddc` (DarkDev Command): A CLI tool for managing projects and their configurations

 ## Features

+### File Watcher (ddw)
 * **Multi-Project Support**: Watch and manage multiple projects simultaneously
-* **Flexible Configuration**: All settings are externalized in `watch-config.toml`
-* **Project Modes**: Support for multiple operational modes (compile, test, run, etc.) with configurable commands
 * **Smart Debouncing**: Prevents rapid-fire triggers when multiple files change
 * **Dependency Management**: Define project dependencies to ensure correct build order
 * **Customizable File Watching**: